Mongol invasions of Sakhalin: The peoples of Sakhalin

-The Nivkh people are believed to be the descendants of an indigenous population that have inhabited Sakhalin island since the Neolithic period.
-During the 6th century AD, a confluence of Koryak culture from the north, the Heishui Mohe culture from the west, and indigenous Neolithic Sakhalin culture gave birth to the Okhotsk culture, which was characterized by fishing, sea-mammal hunting, pig breeding, and pottery.
+The Nivkh are believed to be the descendants of an indigenous population that has inhabited Sakhalin since the Neolithic.
+During the 6th century, a confluence of Koryak culture from the north, the Heishui Mohe culture from the west, and indigenous Neolithic Sakhalin culture gave birth to the Okhotsk culture, which was characterized by fishing, sea mammal hunting, pig breeding, and pottery.
 This culture expanded rapidly in the 7th century from Sakhalin: to the north, it took over the Kuril Islands and reached as far as the southern tip of the Kamchatka Peninsula; to the south, it crossed the La Pérouse Strait and met the Satsumon culture on the northern shores of Hokkaido.

-The Nivkh, being the dominant population of Sakhalin before the 12th century, are believed to be the bearers of the Okhotsk culture.
+The Nivkh, the dominant population of Sakhalin before the 12th century, are believed to have been the bearers of Okhotsk culture.
 The Nivkh are known in Chinese sources as "Jiliemi" (吉列迷; Middle Chinese: /kiɪt̚ liᴇt̚ mei/), which became Russified as "Gilyak" in the modern era and later renamed to the endonym "Nivkh" in the 1930s.

-As a result of the northward expansion of the Yamato people in Honshu beginning in the 7th century AD, the Emishi were slowly assimilated into the dominant Japanese culture or pushed further north to the island of Hokkaido.
-The influx of migrants from Honshu to Hokkaido gave rise to the Satsumon culture in Hokkaido, which spread agriculture throughout the island save for the coast of the Sea of Okhotsk facing Sakhalin, which remained under the influence of the Okhotsk culture.
-Eventually, population pressure and the need for agricultural lands pushed the Satsumon, identified as one of the ancestors of the Ainu people, into warfare with the Okhotsk in the 10th to 11th century, causing the Okhotsk to retreat to Sakhalin.
+As a result of the northward expansion of the Yamato people in Honshu beginning in the 7th century, the Emishi were slowly assimilated into the dominant Japanese culture or pushed further north to the island of Hokkaido.
+The influx of migrants from Honshu to Hokkaido gave rise to the Satsumon culture in Hokkaido, which spread agriculture throughout the island, save for the coast of the Sea of Okhotsk facing Sakhalin, which remained under the influence of the Okhotsk.
+Eventually, population pressure and the need for agricultural land drove the Satsumon, identified as ancestors of the Ainu, into warfare with the Okhotsk in the 10th to 11th centuries, prompting the Okhotsk to retreat to Sakhalin.
 The conflicts of the period were reflected in the yukar oral traditions of the northern Hokkaido Ainu, in which the heroes of the "land people" (yaunkur) prevailed over the "sea people" (repunkur).

-The proto-Ainu Satsumon followed up with an invasion into southern Sakhalin in the 11th to 12th century, leaving behind oral traditions telling how the Ainu defeated the Tonchi people there (likely the Okhotsk), and sent them fleeing north by boat.
-Thus the people who came to be known as the Ainu settled in southern Sakhalin while the Nivkhs kept to northern Sakhalin and the area around the Amur estuary on the mainland.
+The proto-Ainu Satsumon followed up with an invasion of southern Sakhalin in the 11th to 12th century, leaving oral traditions recounting how the Ainu defeated the Tonchi people there (likely the Okhotsk) and drove them north by boat.
+Thus, the people who came to be known as the Ainu settled in southern Sakhalin, while the Nivkhs remained in northern Sakhalin and the area around the Amur Liman on the mainland.